dmaccormac/dmaccormac.github.io/_posts/2024-12-16-tiny-c-compiler.md

 # Introduction
-The world of C programming can often seem overwhelming due to the variety of compilers and environments available.
+The world of C programming can often seem overwhelming due to the variety of compilers and development environments available.
 While many modern compilers are feature-rich and offer a wealth of optimizations, there’s something uniquely satisfying about using a simpler, more minimalist tool.

 One such tool is the Tiny C Compiler (TCC) [1, 2].
 As its name suggests, TCC is designed to be a tiny, fast, and lightweight C compiler that is ideal for both beginners and those who prefer a no-frills experience.

-Let's take a look at what the Tiny C Compiler is, why you might want to use it, and how to download and use it in this simple tutorial.
+In this tutorial, let's take a look at what the Tiny C Compiler is, why you might want to use it, and how to download and use it.

 # What is the Tiny C Compiler?
 The Tiny C Compiler (TCC) is a small, portable, and incredibly fast C compiler that’s designed to